zilliztech/GPTCache/README.md

   - [x] Support [Cohere](https://docs.cohere.ai/reference/embed) embedding API.
   - [x] Support [fastText](https://fasttext.cc) embedding API.
   - [x] Support [SentenceTransformers](https://www.sbert.net) embedding API.
-  - [ ] Support other embedding apis
+  - [ ] Support other embedding APIs.
 - **Cache Storage**:
 **Cache Storage** is where the response from LLMs, such as ChatGPT, is stored.
 Cached responses are retrieved to assist in evaluating similarity and are returned to the requester if there is a good semantic match.
 At present, GPTCache supports SQLite and offers a universally accessible interface for extension of this module.
   - [x] Support [SQLite](https://sqlite.org/docs.html).